You can usually treat

 persistent, severe, or recurrent infections, see your doctor.

-Nonprescription antifungals include terbinafine (Lamisil AT), miconazole (Micatin),
+Nonprescription antifungals include clotrimazole (Lotrimin), miconazole (Micatin),

-clotrimazole (Lotrimin AF), and tolnaftate (Tinactin).
+terbinafine (Lamisil), and tolnaftate (Tinactin).
 These medicines are

 creams, lotions, solutions, gels, sprays, ointments, swabs, or powders that are

 applied to the skin (topical medicine).
 Treatment will last from 1 to 6